linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

         helm upgrade --values filebeat-values.yml --wait --timeout=600 filebeat elastic/filebeat

-1. Once this command completes, Filebeat's `DaemonSet` will have successfully updated all running pods.
+1. Once this command completes, Filebeat's `DaemonSet` will have successfully updated all running Pods.

 1. Next, create a Kibana values file to append annotations to the Kibana `Deployment` that will indicate that Filebeat should parse certain fields as json values.
 This configuration file will instruct Filebeat to parse the `message` field as json and store the parsed object underneath the `kibana` field.